 New Development – The categories of development identified in section VIII of this Order.
-New development does not include routine maintenance to maintain original line and grade, hydraulic capacity, or original purpose of a facility, nor does it include emergency new development required to protect public health and safety.
-Dischargers should confirm with Santa Ana Water Board staff whether a particular routine maintenance activity is subject to this Order.
+New development does not include routine maintenance to maintain original line and grade, hydraulic capacity, or original purpose of a facility, repairs to return a facility to its original condition, nor does it include emergency new development required to protect public health and safety.
+Dischargers should confirm with Santa Ana Water Board staff whether a particular routine maintenance or repair activity is subject to this Order.